pritishkaranjkar/Highcharts-Learning/README.md

 # Highcharts-Learning
-Some practice problems from when I was learning Highcharts
+Some practice problems from when I was learning an online course on Highcharts